 We slept and cooked in a picturesque Greek building—white with blue shutters.
 We ate our meals outside, on a small wooden table overlooking the Aegean sea far below.

 We spent most of the following two weeks in the olive groves under the burly, gruff supervision of the hired farm hand/Spartan warrior, Mihalis.
 He would chainsaw some olive branches, grunt and point, and we would carry the branches to wherever he’d just grunted and pointed at.
 It was hard, hot work, but Mihalis took a lot of smoke breaks.
 My.
 Arms.
 Got.
 Ripped.

-Tips for WWOOFing in Greece
+Final Tips for WWOOFing in Greece

 - Have an open mind!
 I found fewer English speakers in the rural areas of the island than anywhere else on the trip, which made getting around and figuring out work difficult at times.
 Sometimes you just gotta communicate with yours hands and grunts!

 - Book a farm well in advance.
 Several of the farms we contacted a couple months in advance were already full.

 - Get as detailed transportation information as you possibly can.
 Getting ourselves to the farm was the hardest part!

 - BRING SUNSCREEN.
 ‘Nuff said.
 This is probably true no matter where you WWOOF, but if I was awake I was basically always in the sun in Greece.